bilan604/initiative/README.md

 # Take Initiative!
 (API Documentation, Tutorial, and Template)
 @Author: Xing Yang Lan

-## Intro:
+## Introduction
-I started this project because I realized that a lot of the code I was writting for unrelated personal projects, for fun, and for assigned projects were similar in nature, but not concrete enough or important enough to make a Github repository for.

-Realizing that this could be overcome by placing the repetitive functionalities from different repositories together in a single repository, I decided to make an API and aggregate isolated functionalities from old projects into this single project, but instead of making seperate API routes for them, just giving each functionality a name for the operation that it performs.
+This project was constructed to aggregate any recurring generic functionalities that I would be implementing across various projects into a single API endpoint so that they wouldn't have to be coded each time.
+Placing the repetitive functionalities from different repositories together in a single repository, and assigned an atomic system to access each functionality in correspondence to the REST API post request parameters standard.

-Now, the flask server (url below) hosts an API endpoint for me and my friends' projects - allowing functionalities to be accessed without git cloning or pip installations in remote environments.
+Now, the flask server (url below) hosts an API endpoint for me and/or my friends' projects - allowing functionalities to be accessed without git cloning or pip installations in remote environments.

 [Landing Page](http://bilan604.pythonanywhere.com)